-This is one of the most beautiful scenery in the whole of Vietnam, along the Ma Pi Leng Pass to Meo Vac.
-Mã Pí Lèng Pass is a mountain pass on the Highway 4C in the territory of Pai Lung and Pa Vi commune and is about 20km long at an altitude of 1,500 m.
-The road was first built by Yao, H’mong, Tay and Lolo minority people.
+This is one of the most beautiful sceneries in the whole of Vietnam, along the Ma Pi Leng Pass to Meo Vac.
+Mã Pí Lèng Pass is a mountain pass on Highway 4C in the territory of Pai Lung and Pa Vi commune and is about 20km long at an altitude of 1,500 m.
+The road was first built by Yao, Hmong, Tay and Lolo minority people.

-This is definitely one of the most Instagrammable place, anywhere in the world.
-A million dollar view indeed.
+This is definitely one of the most Instagrammable places, anywhere in the world.
+A million-dollar view indeed.
 The wooden deck where you posed on is owned by a local with a 5000VND (S$0.30) usage fee.
-Totally worth it !
+Totally worth it!

 The Tham Ma Slope, situated on the 4C National Highway, is about 5 km long, from Van Chai commune to Lung Thau commune in Dong Van district, at an altitude of about 1,500 m above sea level.
 There are many bends that will test the driver’s driving skills.
 The name came from the folk tale that in the past, horses had to lug heavy loads from the base to the crest of the slope to test the strength of horses.

-The Hmong ethnic tribal children at the Tham Ma Slope rest stop, certainly spiced up the venue.
-Many are dressed in their ethnic costume carrying floral basket.
+The Hmong ethnic tribal children at the Tham Ma Slope rest stop certainly spiced up the venue.
+Many are dressed in their ethnic costume carrying floral baskets.
 It was a pleasant surprise to see them not demanding money when posing with them (unlike those I saw in Khao Kho in North Thailand).

 Their smiles came naturally and sincerely.
 Instead of money, I see tourists distributing sweets bought from a stall manned by an elderly tribal lady and distributing it to the kids.
 I guessed the sales of the sweets is their income.

-Along the route, we chanced upon many beautifully cultivated flower beds along strategic spots, which are owned by locals.
-Entry to the floral fields, are subject to fee of about 5000VND (S$0.30/person).
+Along the route, we chanced upon many beautifully cultivated flower beds along with strategic spots, which are owned by locals.
+Entry to the floral fields is subject to a fee of about 5000VND (S$0.30/person).
 In the picture above, you can see a few European ladies with their arms secured with safety padding.
 They represented the majority of the foreign tourists we spotted on the trip, with most backpacking and exploring the region on motorbikes.

-This lovely old lady, the owner of one of the floral bed, held an umbrella for one of our photographers unconditionally.
-What an amazing hospitality !
+This lovely old lady, the owner of one of the floral beds, held an umbrella for one of our photographers unconditionally.
+What amazing hospitality!

-After witnessing the spectacular last light at Ma Pi Leng, we stayed for another hour to shoot long exposure of the windy road beneath, waiting for passing vehicles to cast its light trails on the windy road.
+After witnessing the spectacular last light at Ma Pi Leng, we stayed for another hour to shoot a long exposure of the windy road beneath, waiting for passing vehicles to cast their light trails on the windy road.

 The “snake road” of Ma Pi Leng Happiness Road.
 An iconic venue that all photographers who visited Ha Giang must come.

-On one of the mornings, we tried our luck for sunrise photography at one the more picturesque lookout point at Dong Van GeoPark.
+On one of the mornings, we tried our luck for sunrise photography at one of the more picturesque lookout points at Dong Van GeoPark.
 But the sun decided otherwise.
-Maybe we will get it on future trip here?
+Maybe we will get it on a future trip here?

 Dong Van Hill Tribes Weekend Market

 The mayhem greeted us even before we reach the market but that is the fun part.
-This market was certainly one the highlights on the trip.
+This market was certainly one of the highlights of the trip.
 You feel as if you stepped right into a Discovery Channel documentary.

-Each tribe displays signature skill like such as knitting, carpentry, pottery, etc. A wide variety of unique local hand-made products here will please the most ardent cultural souvenirs shopper.
+Each tribe displays signature skills like such as knitting, carpentry, pottery, etc. A wide variety of unique local hand-made products here will please the most ardent cultural souvenirs shopper.